mozilla/bedrock/docs/coding.rst

 well-tracked in git and will make every checkout after they're added slower and this diffs less useful.
 So we have another domain at which we upload these files: assets.mozilla.net

-This domain is simply an AWS S3 bucket with a CloudFront CDN in front of it.
+This domain is simply an AWS S3 bucket with a CloudFront :abbr:`CDN (Content Delivery Network)` in front of it.
 It is highly available and fast.
 We've made adding files to this domain very simple using `git-lfs <https://git-lfs.github.com/>`_.
 You simply install git-lfs, clone our `assets.mozilla.net repo <https://github.com/mozmeao/assets.mozilla.net>`_, and then add and commit files under the ``assets`` directory there as usual.
-Open a PR, and once it's merged it will be automatically uploaded to the S3 bucket and be available on the domain.
+Open a pull request, and once it's merged it will be automatically uploaded to the S3 bucket and be available on the domain.

 For example, if you add a file to the repo under ``assets/pdf/the-dude-abides.pdf``, it will be available